 The Testing Center provides equitable services that promote academic success, personal growth and career development.
 All tests are administered on predetermined test dates and are scheduled by appointment.
 Seating is limited at all sites.
 You must bring state issued identification to the test site.
 All test dates, times, and fees are subject to change without prior notice.
-Test fees are non-refundable and non-transferable to future test dates.
-Special accommodations are made for individuals with documented disabilities through the SDS Office at (901) 333-4594.
+Test fees are non-refundable and nontransferable to future test dates.
+Special accommodations are made through the SDS Office at (901) 333-4594 for individuals with documented disabilities.
 Reference materials are available for some tests.